 Basically, I always expect that everything I do will kill my bees.
 Then, when they aren’t dead, I am pleasantly surprised.
 So far, they are still alive, so things are pretty much looking up.

-I’ve done a number of things in order to keep my bees not-dead and almost every single one of them has required the assistance of someone with a better sense of optimism than I. I’ve mentioned my friend, Ellen, in almost every post I’ve written about the bees and this is because Ellen a) is delightful and deserves to be mentioned at every opportunity and b) is responsible for the current not-deadness of my bees in several ways.
+I’ve done a number of things in order to keep my bees not-dead and almost every single one of them has required the assistance of someone with a better sense of optimism than I. I’ve mentioned my friend, Maggie, in almost every post I’ve written about the bees and this is because Maggie a) is a superhero and deserves to be mentioned at every opportunity and b) is responsible for the current not-deadness of my bees in several ways.

 When I took honey from my bees this autumn, I worried and worried that I wasn’t leaving them with enough honey to survive the winter.
 After going through the hives time and again, I finally realized that there was more than enough honey for us and for them and I should stop worrying and just take the wonderful honey and be quiet already.